 where words come from

-Where does the word "Skype" come from? (choose the one best answer)
+Where does the word "Lycos" come from? (choose the one best answer

-(close this window to return to the quiz, or if you just got here you can navigate with the menu on the left)
+(close this window to return to the quiz, or if you just got here you can navigate from the menu on the left)